Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Conclusion

 \section{Conclusion}

-We have presented a new MS evolution framework for modeling the convective core evolution, implemented in the rapid binary population synthesis code \textsc{Compas}.
-Our framework builds on the semi-analytical model of \citet{Shikauchi2024}, extending it to account for not only mass loss but also for mass gain, through a physically motivated treatment of stellar rejuvenation.
+We have presented a new MS evolution framework for massive stars, implemented in the rapid binary population synthesis code \textsc{Compas}.
+Our framework captures the evolution of the convective core on the MS, building on the semi-analytical model of \citet{Shikauchi2024}.
+We extend the original model to also account for mass gain through a physically motivated treatment of stellar rejuvenation.
 We derive a fitting function for the initial convective core mass as a function of the helium abundance, enabling more accurate modeling of MS merger products and spun-down CHE stars.
-Our treatment also results in more compact radii in mass-losing MS stars, more closely resembling detailed models, and enables modeling of surface abundances for MS stars stripped down to their CNO-processed core mass.
+Our treatment also results in more compact radii in mass-losing MS stars, more closely resembling detailed models, and enables modeling of surface helium and hydrogen abundances for MS stars stripped down to their CNO-processed core mass.

 When applied to binary systems, our model alters both the mass and composition structure of donors and accretors.
 The rejuvenation treatment incorporates the internal structure of stars, resulting in more realistic MS lifetimes and core growth for accretors.
 Compared to the original \citet{Hurley2000, Hurley2002} formalism, our framework yields higher helium and carbon-oxygen core masses, leading to more massive compact remnants.
 These changes are expected to impact predictions for the BH mass spectrum and the properties of gravitational-wave sources.
 Our model also enables the formation of HMXB systems that resemble Cygnus X-1 under the default \textsc{Compas} mass transfer prescriptions.
 An exploration of the consequences of this new framework, particularly on BH-HMXB and binary BH populations, will be presented in a future study (Brček et al. in prep.).